-As of December 31, 2017, we had cash and cash equivalents of \$13.2 million and marketable securities of \$24.0 million.
-We believe that the anticipated net proceeds of this offering, together with our existing cash and cash equivalents, and marketable securities, will enable us to fund our operating expenses and capital expenditure requirements through at least April 2019.
+As of December 31, 2017, we had cash and cash equivalents of \$ million and short-term investments of \$ million.
+We believe that the anticipated net proceeds of this offering, together with our existing cash and cash equivalents, and short-term investments, will enable us to fund our operating expenses and capital expenditure requirements through at least the next 12 months.
 We have based these estimates on assumptions that may prove to be inaccurate or wrong, and we could exhaust our available capital resources earlier than we expect.

-Series A Preferred Units
+Series A Preferred Equity

 From March 28, 2013 through September 2016, we received net proceeds of \$50.7 million from the sale of Series A Preferred Units at an initial closing and several required milestone closings, several optional milestone closings, as well as from the conversion of certain loan amounts and the exercise of certain related warrants, net of related issuance costs.
-Investors in the Series A Preferred Unit financings directly or indirectly included the following related parties of ours: Core Ventures II, LLC, or CV II, an entity that holds more than 5% of our outstanding units and in which Joseph P. Errico and Dr. Thomas J. Errico, two of our directors, have a pecuniary interest and for which they serve as managers with voting control; Peter S. Staats, M.D., our Chief Medical Officer and a former director, and Nicholas Colucci, a director, and Kathryn Theofilos, a former director of our company, invested through CV II; Merck Global Health Innovation Fund, LLC, or GHI, an entity for which one of our directors, David M. Rubin, serves as a Managing Director, and which owns greater than 5% of our outstanding units; and James L.L.
+Investors in the Series A Preferred Unit financings directly or indirectly included the following related parties: Core Ventures II, LLC, or CV II, an entity that holds more than 5% of our outstanding units and in which Joseph P. Errico and Dr. Thomas J. Errico, two of our directors, have a pecuniary interest and for which they serve as managers with voting control; Peter S. Staats, M.D., our Chief Medical Officer and a former director, and Nicholas Colucci, a director, and Kathryn Theofilos, a former director of our company, invested through CV II; Merck Global Health Innovation Fund, LLC, or GHI, an entity for which one of our directors, David M. Rubin, serves as a Managing Director, and which owns greater than 5% of our outstanding units; and James L.L.
 Tullis, and the Tullis Opportunity Fund II, or TOP II, an entity in which Mr. Tullis, one of our directors, has a pecuniary interest and for which he serves as the managing partner of its general partner.